Quick start

 Was in the previous scan, still not fixed.

 When the agent calls mark_issues_fixed after applying a fix, SEOLint records the resolution.
 If the same issue ever resurfaces, the resurface count is incremented — over time the system learns which fixes are flaky and which stick.
-Use dismiss_issues with a reason to permanently silence false positives across all future scans.
+Use dismiss_issues with a reason to permanently silence false positives.

 Troubleshooting

+Common issues encountered when connecting the MCP server.
 When something feels wrong, run npx -y seolint-mcp doctor first — it covers 90% of setup problems.
-The rest are below.

 "API key required" — but I set it